 1999 Pontiac 3.4 V6 3400.
+Question:

-intake gaskets what is the procedure for installing correct length push rods in
+jackets.
+To replace intake gaskets what is the procedure for installing correct length push rods in

-valve adjustment after taking push rods out of way to get gaskets.
-In I am former
+the right spot and valve adjustment after taking push rods out of way to get gaskets.
+I am former

-gm tech years ago now heavy truck.
+gm tech years ago, now heavy truck.

-Thank you for the generous tip/donation.
+Thank you for the generous Tip / Donation.
+Answer:

 There is no special valve adjustments on this motor as was the case with the older Chevy small